ballerina-platform/ballerina-lang/docs/ballerina-tools.md

     ![alt text](images/echoServiceNew1.png "Echo Service program")

     Notice that on the top you have an add button containing the various constructs that you'll use to build your integration.
 When you select a construct it is drawn in the canvas.
 This is where you build your sequence diagrams that define your integration logic.
+These constructs are called `definitions`.

     ![alt text](images/ConstructsNew1.png "Constructs")

     Some constructs have a **life line** of execution where you program the statements to be executed.
 This defines the flow of execution.
 The life line is represented by a vertical line in the default program or any other construct of the **echoService**.
+The plus icon that can be seen on the lifeline enables you to add `statements`.

     ![alt text](images/LifelineNew1.png "Ballerina construct life line")